 This Lake Tahoe itinerary focuses on what to do with a weekend in Lake Tahoe.

 You can use this Lake Tahoe itinerary from May until late September and still have a fantastic time.
-We’ll cover the following:
+Wanna visit in winter?
+See the next section.

 - The best times to visit Lake Tahoe

 - Where to stay in Lake Tahoe

 - How to spend the perfect 3 days in Lake Tahoe

 - Additional planning resources